4. Planning and implementation

 Read more about Creative Commons Finland’s work (in Finnish).

-Read more about open data licences on data.europa.eu.
+Read more about open data licensing on data.europa.eu.

 Creative Commons offers assistance for selecting a suitable licence.